 Betta fish water changes

-Fish do all their living in the water that surrounds them.
+Siamese fighting fish do all their living in the water that surrounds them.
 This means that leftover food and fish waste will constantly build up, creating high ammonia, nitrite and nitrate levels, and an unhealthy environment.
 Fortunately, this is easy to remedy – with water changes.

 How often to change the water